Quick Technical Audit: How to Use Chrome Lighthouse to Improve Performance, SEO, and Accessibility

 Why a Technical Audit Matters

 A technical audit helps you identify issues that can hurt user experience, search visibility, and conversion rates.
 Common focus areas include performance, accessibility, SEO, and best practices.
-Running a quick audit is the fastest way to spot problem areas and prioritize improvements.
+Running a quick audit is the fastest way to spot problem areas and prioritize improvements (Google SEO Starter Guide).

 One of the easiest tools to get started with is Chrome's built-in Lighthouse audit.
 It's free, fast, and provides actionable insights for developers, designers, and marketers alike.